karkir0003/DSGT-Bootcamp-Material/Udemy Material/Shift Manager JSON Challenge/README.md

 Hi.
 I hope you are doing well.
 My team would like to develop a hospital shift manager application.
 We have some frontend designers (ie: UI/UX people), but we need your help as a backend developer.
 To make our application work, we need you to help us work with our JSON data on the shifts.
+NOTE that `data.json` and example `output.json` files are just examples for sake of formatting.
+Don't rely on these to "evaluate the correctness of your solution".
+It is your responsibility to test your implementation on some test cases.
+Your submission should clearly identify your code specific to `Task 1`, `Task 2`, `Task 3`, `Task 4`

 ## Task 1: Hospital Pay